 In April 1941 he commissioned U-81.
 After three patrols in the Atlantic, during which he sank two ships, he took the boat into the Mediterranean in November 1941.
 On 13 Nov 1941, shortly after passing the Straits of Gibraltar, he torpedoed the British aircraft carrier HMS Ark Royal (22,600 tons), which sank one day later.

 In May 1943 he took over U-513, a Type XIC boat, but she was sunk on his first patrol, on 19 July 1943 in Brazilian waters, by an American aircraft (Niestlé, 1998).
 The badly wounded Guggenberger, together with six other survivors, spent one day in a lifeboat before being picked up by the US seaplane tender USS Barnegat (AVP-10).

 Following a surgical operation and a long stay in hospital he was transferred to Fort Hunt interrogation center, New York on 25 September 1943, then to the POW camp at Crossville, Tennessee later that month, finally arriving at Papago Park POW camp near Phoenix, Arizona in late January 1944.

 Escape from Papago Park

 After the war he became an architect, before joining the Federal German Navy, the Bundesmarine, in 1956.
-After graduating from the Naval War College in Newport (USA), he was as Konteradmiral the Deputy Chief of Staff in the NATO command AFNORTH for four years.
-In October 1972 Guggenberger retired.
+After graduating from the Naval War College in Newport (USA), Konteradmiral Guggenberger served as Deputy Chief of Staff on NATO command AFNORTH for four years.
+He retired in October 1972 .

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.